sentiance/react-native-sentiance/README.md

 #### Update SDK foreground notification (ANDROID ONLY)
 Updates the title and text of SDK notification.
 After calling this method, any notification shown by the SDK will be updated.

 Note that this change is valid only during the process's lifetime.
-After the app process retarts, the SDK will display the default notification.
+After the app process restarts, the SDK will display the default notification.

 ```javascript
 await RNSentiance.updateSdkNotification("RN SDK Sample", "SDK is running");